alphagov/govuk_publishing_components/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 =====================

-GOV.UK Publishing Components is a Ruby gem to document and distribute components in GOV.UK frontend applications.
+GOV.UK Publishing Components is a Ruby gem to document and distribute components for GOV.UK applications.

 It provides:
 - a shared library of components